 An interesting addition among all the developer tools, Mailjet is an all-in-one email service platform that takes away the pain of building and distributing html-ready web templates for customer outreach.
 From contact list management, templatized pre-build tools and audience segmentation capabilities, there’s a lot of features and functionality packed into the Mailjet proposition.
 Automation based on account notifications and shipping confirmations can be achieved with the REST API and SEND API capability for timely, context-based communications.

-Redis Labs is the home of Redis – the open source database with in-memory data structures, which are used as building blocks by developers to save coding time and effort.
+Redis is an open source database with in-memory data structures, which are used as building blocks by developers to save coding time and effort.
 Supporting datasets of any size, Redis provides flexible, schema-less design allowing you to easily scale your database as if it was a simple key / value data store.
-Redis Labs has also developed an additional technology layer to provide enhanced deployment architecture for enteprises, while still supporting the open source API.
+Redis has also developed an additional technology layer to provide enhanced deployment architecture for enteprises, while still supporting the open source API.

 Guaranteeing resilience to withstand any IT infrastructure outage, disaster or technology change, Zerto provides disaster recovery software for virtualized and cloud-based infrastructure.
 Protecting engineering teams from unplanned outages and interruptions, Zerto’s hypervisor-based replication technology for V-sphere and Hyper-V environments delivers complete protection for all virtualized applications.